Katherine A. Flores, MD

 Education and Training

-- California State University, Fresno, MA (in progress) in Curriculum and Instruction
+- California State University, Fresno, MAEd, Curriculum and Instruction

 Academic Program Coordinator